View JSONata

 1. Name (Required) — A text input field for the expression's identifier.
 Enter a descriptive, unique name so team members can easily find and reference this expression in designs.
 Accepts free text.

-2. Description (Required) — A multi-line textarea for documenting the expression's purpose, the data it transforms, and where it is used.
+2. Description (Required) — A multi-line text area for documenting the expression's purpose, the data it transforms, and where it is used.
 Accepts up to 400 characters.
 The character counter displays the current count in the format "0 / 400".

 2. After completing both fields, select Save in the top-right corner.